-Courses and Credit: Students wishing to receive academic credit at the graduate level will register for HIST 8660, Case Studies in International Preservation, for Maymester 2013 term, and undergraduates will register for HIST 4345.
-All participants will attend an orientation session on March 23, 2013, at Georgia State University.
+Courses and Credit: All students participating must register for either the graduate or undergraduate course.
+Students wishing to receive academic credit at the graduate level will register for HIST 8660, Case Studies in International Preservation, for Maymester 2015 term, and undergraduates will register for HIST 4345.
+All participants will attend an orientation session on Saturday morning, March 28, 2015, at Georgia State University.
 Course credit will be 4 semester hours.
 Students from other institutions should follow their school’s regulations concerning transfer credits.

 Accommodations: Participants will stay in high-quality local hotel accommodations (Three- and Four-Star Hotels) throughout the various regions of Cuba.

-May 22-23 Visit Pinar del Rio including the Sierra del Rosarios Biosphere Reserve, Teatro Jose Jacinto Milanes, the cities of Pinar del Rio and Viñales and Las Terrazas.
+May 20-21 Visit Pinar del Rio including the Sierra del Rosarios Biosphere Reserve, Teatro Jose, Jacinto Milanes, the cities of Pinar del Rio and Viñales and Las Terrazas.

 Costs: Program costs may vary at any time according to currency fluctuations and changing travel arrangements.
-The cost is tentatively set at $2,600, PLUS regular Georgia State University tuition and fees.
-Non-resident/out-ofstate students will pay in-state tuition plus a $250 fee in addition to the program cost.
+The cost is tentatively set at $2,800, PLUS regular Georgia State University tuition and fees.
+Non-resident/out-of-state students will pay in-state tuition plus a $250 fee in addition to the program cost.
 Please see the Tuition Rates for GSU.

 *Program fee includes

 • Charter flight from Miami to Havana and return flight from Havana to Miami

 • Hotel accommodations (based on double occupancy; single occupancy request will require additional charges)